The University of Texas Libraries

 - Request that the University Libraries purchase an item it does not currently own.

-- Ask for an item in remote storage to be delivered to another library.
+- Ask for an item in remote storage to be delivered to a library.

 - View jobs available in the University Libraries.

-Campus-affiliated users may access millions of pages of specially licensed scholarly information, including the full text of articles and illustrations from thousands of journals and the full text of about eighty thousand books in electronic format.
+Campus-affiliated users may access specially licensed scholarly information, including the full text of articles and illustrations from thousands of journals and the full text of about eighty thousand books in electronic format.
 They may search hundreds of indexes and view the world’s largest and most heavily used online map collection.

 Subject specialists are responsible for developing the extensive collections that make up the University Libraries.
 Users who have questions about resources or need research assistance are encouraged to consult one of the subject specialists listed.